A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Introduction

-\item \textit{Computational gains.} The scheme is designed so that the superlinear term can be split from the main equation in a way that optimises/minimizes the computational cost of the inversion method (from the implicit component).
+\item \textit{Computational gains.} The scheme is designed so that the superlinear term can be split from the main equation in a way that optimises/minimises the computational cost of the inversion method (from the implicit component).
 This flexibility is understood in the following way: given an MV-SDE it is left to the user to choose which terms form $v$ and which terms form $b$ in \eqref{Eq:General MVSDE} (within restrictions).
-Moreover, since there is a split $v$ Vs $b$ the user may decide to add \& subtract convenient terms to the drift (see Section \ref{sec:stabilityginzburgLandau} below; also \cite[Eqs.~(37) and (38)]{buckwarbrehier2021FHNmodelandsplittingBSTT2020}).
+Moreover, since there is a split $v$ Vs $b$ the user may decide to add \& subtract convenient terms to the drift (see Section \ref{sec:stabilityginzburgLandau} below; also \cite[Eqs.~(37) and (38)]{buckwarbrehier2021FHNmodelandsplittingBSTT2020}) -- this trick allows one to transform a non-dissipative term $x\mapsto v(\cdot,x,\cdot)$ into a dissipative one at the expense of an increase of the Lipschitz constant of $b$.

-The SSM, within the structure of \eqref{Eq:General MVSDE}, means that the split-step part of the SSM can be solved independently of the measure component.
-In other words, the SSM is amenable to a parallel implementation (e.g., \cite{2019PCT1}).
-Namely, one parallelizes the task of solving $N$-times an $\bR^d$-system in opposition to the non-parallelizable task of solving the $\bR^{dN}$-system.
-The computational gains of the parallel implementations for the SMM are shown to be on par of those for the explicit taming \cite{reis2018simulation} and adaptive time-stepping \cite{reisinger2020adaptive} algorithms.
+The SSM proposed allows to decouple the measure component making it amenable to a parallel implementation (e.g., \cite{2019PCT1}).
+Namely, one parallelizes the task of solving $N$-times an $\bR^d$-system in opposition to the non-parallelizable task of solving once the $\bR^{dN}$-system.
+The computational gains of the parallel implementations for the SMM are shown to be on par with Taming \cite{reis2018simulation} and Adaptive \cite{reisinger2020adaptive} algorithms.